pyratemp

 4 Python-side

-As said above, pyratemp consists of several parts:
+pyratemp is modular and consists of several parts:

-Normally, you don't really need to know these parts, and simply use the "user-interface" of the template-engine.
-If you are only interested in how to use the template-engine, it's enough to only read the User-Interface-section below and skip the rest of this chapter.
-But for all who want to know more, I also describe some details of the internal concept of pyratemp.
+Normally, you don't really need to know these parts, and may simply use the "user-interface" of the template-engine.
+If you are only interested in how to use the template-engine, it's enough to read the User-interface-section below and skip the rest of this chapter.
+But for all who want to know more, here are also some details of the internal concepts of pyratemp.

-Note that pyratemp makes heavy use of docstrings, and all functions are documented there, so please read them (e.g. with pydoc pyratemp).
+Note that pyratemp makes heavy use of docstrings, and all classes, functions etc. are documented there, so please read them (e.g. with pydoc pyratemp).

 The user-interface of the template-engine consists of a single class: pyratemp.Template.
 This loads a template, checks its syntax, parses it, and can render it with your data.

 Load (and parse) a template.
-The template can either be directly given as string, or loaded from a file, or an already parsed tree can be used.
+The template can either be directly given as string, or loaded from a file, or an already parsed template can be used.

-The optional parameter data defines the data which should be filled into the template by default (=values used if this data is not given when calling/rendering the template), encoding tells the charset-encoding of the loaded template (default: UTF-8), and escape defines which special-characters should be escaped in substitutions by default (currently supported: NONE, HTML, and partially LATEX).
+escape defines which special-characters should be escaped in substitutions by default (currently supported: NONE, HTML, MAIL_HEADER and LATEX).
 The escaping can also be set directly in the template (see set_escape), and setting the escape-format in the template overrides the one set here.

 Note that you have to use keyword-parameters here!